datawire/ambassador-docs/docs/emissary/1.13/topics/install/aes-operator.md

 1. Create the Operator Custom Resource schema with the following command:
    `kubectl apply -f https://github.com/datawire/ambassador-operator/releases/latest/download/ambassador-operator-crds.yaml`
-2. Install the actual CRD for the $productName$ Operator in the `ambassador` namespace with the following command:
+2. Install the actual CRD for the Ambassador Operator in the `ambassador` namespace with the following command:
    `kubectl apply -n ambassador -f https://github.com/datawire/ambassador-operator/releases/latest/download/ambassador-operator.yaml`
-3. To install the $productName$ Operator CRD in a different namespace, you can specify it in `NS` and then run the following command:
+3. To install the Ambassador Operator CRD in a different namespace, you can specify it in `NS` and then run the following command:

     ```